-2045 No Build Scenario: Congestion is expected to be similar to the base year, with 90 percent of the road miles at a LOS of A and another 9 percent at a level of B or C. By 2045 the vehicle miles travelled (VMT) is expected to decrease by 14 percent.
+In 2045 Build Scenario, Congestion is expected to be similar to the base year, with 90% of the road miles at a LOS of A and another 9% at a level of B or C. The amount of Vehicle Miles Travelled (VMT) is also expected to decrease by 14%.